RyamL1221/ZoroGo/README.md

 ## Setting the project up locally

--clone the repository `git clone https://github.com/RyamL1221/ZoroGo` -move into the folder `cd ZoroGo`
+- clone the repository `git clone https://github.com/RyamL1221/ZoroGo`
+- move into the folder `cd ZoroGo`
--switch to dev branch `git checkout dev`
+- switch to dev branch `git checkout dev`
--install dependencies `npm i`
+- install dependencies `npm i`
--run the project `ng serve`
+- run the project `ng serve`
--the project will run locally at `https://localhost:4200` by default
+- the project will run locally at `https://localhost:4200` by default

 ## Adding new features